BESC3001 Work-integrated Placement 1

 - Analyse the influence of policy, funding, and social and cultural contexts on the organisational mission, values, roles, structure, functions and culture;

-- Demonstrate ethical decision-making skills in their placement, with respect for the rights and autonomy of clients;
+- Demonstrate ethical decision-making skills in their placement, with respect for the rights and autonomy of the service's clients;

 - Demonstrate cultural sensitivity and provide culturally safe services to diverse groups;

 - Critically reflect on their role and performance in their placement organisation.

 The workload for this unit is 14 hours per week.

 Work Integrated Placement classes are offered On Campus and Online.
 On Campus class times may change between trimesters, whereas Online synchronous class times tend to be the same each trimester.